 What do the workouts involve?

 Beginner Weeks 1-9: Through traditional set training, the Resistance workouts can help you to set solid foundations by creating correct movement patterns and building your strength and fitness before beginning BUILD 1.0.
-From Week 4 onwards, you will also have the option of completing an additional bodyweight circuit, which helps to improve fitness.
+From Week 4 onwards, you will also have the option of completing an optional Glutes & Abs Workout which helps to improve fitness.

 Beginner Weeks 10-12: At this point, the workout structure changes to help ease you into the workout structure of 1.0.
-The workouts contain a mixture of traditional set training and supersets, and are centred around a movement objective — squat, deadlift or bench press.
+The workouts contain pyramid training and are centred around a movement objective — squat, bench press and deadlift variations.

 FOCUS AREAS: Upper Body, Lower Body